-MAJOR CODE: 2205.00
+MAJOR CODE : 2205.00

-REQUIRED CO OURSES U INITS
+REQUIRED CO OURSES UNITS

-HIST 11 Political and Social History of the U.S. 1 3
+HIST 11 Political and Social History of the U.S. I 3

 HIST 12 Political and Social History of the U.S. II 3

-•
+-

-LIST A: SELE CT TWO COURSES (6 UI NITS)
+LIST A: SELE CT TWO COURSES (6 UNITS)

-HIST 86 Introduction to World Civilization I OR 3
+HIST 86 Introduction to World Civilization I 3

+OR

 HIST 1 Introduction to Western Civilization I 3

-HIST 87 Introduction to World Civilization II OR 3
+HIST 87 Introduction to World Civilization II 3

+OR

 HIST 2 Introduction to Western Civilization II 3

+LIST B:

-LIST B: SFLF CT ONE COURSE FROM EACH AREA
+COURSE FROM EACH AREA (6 UNITS)

-(6 UNITS) ARE

-HIST 86 Introduction to World Civilization 3

-11101 00 OR
+AREA 1 (3 UNITS):

 HIST 87 Introduction to Western Civilization 3

 HIST 43 The Mexican American in the History

-of the U.S. I 3
+of the U.S. I

 HIST 44 The Mexican American in the History

-- of the U.S. II 3
+of the U.S. II 3

-AREA 2 (3 UN IITS):

-Psych 001 General Psychology 3
+General Psychology

-OR

-Sociology 001 Introduction to Sociology 3
+Sociology 001 Introduction to Sociology

-TOTAL UNITS FOR MA IOD 18

-TOTAL UNITS THAT MAY BE DOUBLE COUNTED 12-15 GENERAL EDUCATION

-(CSU GE OR IGETC) UNITS 37-39

-ELECTIVES GL16/UNITS 15-20

-LLLUTIVES 13-20